Kiedtl/mouse/README.md

 Remember to contribute all your work to branch `develop` - master is strictly for finished, tested, debugged code ready for deployment.
 Contributions to branch `master` **WILL NOT** be accepted.

 ### Setting up Mouse repository for development
-When cloning the Mouse repository, use the `--recurse` parameter because the Mouse repository contains multile submodules:
+When cloning the Mouse repository, use the `--recurse` parameter because the Mouse repository contains multiple submodules:

 **Without SSH**
 `git clone http://github.com/kiedtl/mouse.git --recurse --verbose --progress`